The Farmer's Daughter (1947 film): Plot

 Swedish-American Katie Holstrom (Loretta Young) leaves the family farm to attend nursing school in Capitol City.
 Barn painter Adolph Petree (Rhys Williams), who completed a job for Katie's father, offers her a ride, then steals her money along the way.
 Katie, refusing to ask her family for help, goes to work as a maid for political power broker Agatha Morley (Ethel Barrymore) and her son, U.S. Representative Glenn Morley (Joseph Cotten).
-She impresses Agatha and her loyal butler Joseph Clancey (Charles Bickford) with her refreshing, down-to-earth common sense.
+She impresses Agatha and her loyal butler Joseph Clancy (Charles Bickford) with her refreshing, down-to-earth common sense.
 Glenn is impressed with her other charms.

 Unexpected problems arise when the Morleys and the other leaders of their political party have to select a replacement for a deceased congressman; they choose the unscrupulous Anders J. Finley (Art Baker).
 Knowing the man's true background, Katie strongly disapproves.
 At a public meeting to introduce Finley, Katie asks him pointed and embarrassing questions.
 Leaders of the opposition party are impressed and offer to back Katie in the coming election.
 Katie accepts and reluctantly quits her job, much to Glenn's disappointment.

 When Katie's campaign gains support (with some coaching from Glenn), Finley smears her reputation by bribing Petree to claim Katie spent the night with him when he gave her a ride.
 Katie, distraught, runs home.
 When Glenn learns the truth, he follows her and proposes.